 For iconic San Francisco: Foreign Cinema

 Perhaps San Francisco’s most renowned patio, Foreign Cinema’s outdoor space is still going strong in the Mission, with classic films being projected al fresco onto the garden wall.
-Tables are a bit more distanced and the big bar inside isn’t open, but heaters help keep the party going into the winter.
-Foreign Cinema’s Californian-Mediterranean menu includes dishes such as raw bar, tuna carpaccio with white grapefruit and green olive relish, sesame fried chicken with hummus, and those famous homemade pop tarts at brunch.
+Nothing beats dinner and a movie under the stars alongside Foreign Cinema’s Californian-Mediterranean menu, which includes dishes such as oysters on the half shell, peppercorn duck breast, and sesame fried chicken with hummus.
+For those who prefer a matinee, try the famous homemade pop tarts at brunch.

 For any vegan needs: Gracias Madre

 Top-notch Mexican food is prolific in San Francisco, but making it vegan is not.
 That’s where Gracias Madre comes in, serving up vegan Mexican fare such as sweet potato quesadillas with spicy cashew nacho cheese, potato and zucchini enchiladas, and jackfruit carnitas nachos.
-The outdoor dining area is small but sits on a covered, walled streetside pavilion with heaters to ensure a comfortable experience.
+The outdoor dining area is small but sits on a covered, walled streetside pavilion.
+On cooler evenings or overcast days, heaters ensure a comfortable experience.

 For Moroccan in the Mission: Khamsa